HimalayaSingh3/React-and-Firebase-Auth/README.md

 Replace `"YOUR_API_KEY"` and other placeholders with your actual Firebase project configuration details.

 ### 4. Implement Authentication Components
-Create components for Sign Up, Sign In, and Logout.
+Create components for Register and Login.

 #### Form Component
 ```javascript